dyrickn/Health-Checks/README.md

-# Health Checks and Tests
+# Toolbox and Demo Script

-scripts that check the health of our computers

-added: basic unit test stuff
+scripts I've written modify or use regularly